 Barbara G. Tucker is the author of Leading in a Strange Land: A Study in Daniel and Leadership, The Gospel According to Lazarus, and 6 novels: Long Lost Family, Bringing Abundance Back, The Unexpected Christmas Visitors, Traveling Through, Cross Road, and Legacy.
-She is also a college administrator, professor of communication, mother, wife, ESL instructor, Bible teacher, and Christ-follower.
+She is also a college administrator, professor of communication, mother, wife, ESL instructor, lay Bible teacher, and Christian.
 She lives in Northwest Georgia.
 Subscribe for RSS feeds.
 Her website is barbaragrahamtucker.com

 Friday, July 15, 2011